Lunar regolith

-Lunar soil is the fine fraction of the regolith found on the surface of the Moon.
-Its properties can differ significantly from those of terrestrial soil.
-The physical properties of lunar soil are primarily the result of mechanical disintegration of basaltic and anorthositic rock, caused by continual meteoric impacts and bombardment by solar and interstellar charged atomic particles over billions of years.
-The process is largely one of mechanical weathering in which the particles are ground to progressively finer size over time.
-This situation contrasts fundamentally to terrestrial dirt formation, mediated by the presence of molecular oxygen (O2), humidity, atmospheric wind, and a robust array of contributing biological processes.
+Lunar regolith is primarily the result of mechanical weathering.
+Continual meteoric impacts and bombardment by solar and interstellar charged atomic particles of the lunar surface over billions of years ground the basaltic and anorthositic rock, the regolith of the Moon, into progressively finer material.
+This situation contrasts fundamentally to terrestrial soil formation, mediated by the presence of molecular oxygen (O2), humidity, atmospheric wind, and a robust array of contributing biological processes.